NJBLAGA/NathanBlaga_T2A2/README.md

 **Images:**

-The images table hold a primary key of image_id and the following; name of image, file type, file size and storage(local or cloud based).
-An image belongs to one listing and a listing has one image.
+The images table hold a primary key of image_id and the following; name of image, file type, file size and storage (local or cloud based).
+An image belongs too one listing and a listing has one image.

 **Carts:**